jotaefe0/Data-Science-Project/README.md

  - [ ] Analyze Data...80% (Conclusions pending)
  - [x] Create a ML model ✅
  - [x] Deploy model to production using Flask and Heroku ✅
- - [ ] Automate the process by scripting the scrapper to add new rows to de databse and feed the ML model
+ - [ ] Automate the process by scripting the scrapper to add new rows to the databse and feed the ML model

 # Scope